Highpoint2000/URDSupload/README.md

 ## Version 1.1d (only works from web server version 1.3.5!!!)

-- Fixed problem with special characters in web server namein in URSD log file
+- Fixed problem with special characters in web server name

 ## Installation notes: